 Your body tries to adapt to your bad posture.
 Your joints, muscles, and other tissues become strained and tight as they try to adjust.
 But again, the human body doesn’t function its best this way.

-Luckily, we have the health help you need to fix your bad posture.
-Rid yourself of your aches and pains for good and feel better overall.
-For optimal results, complete the following 5 postural exercises every day.
+Luckily, we have the health help you need to better your posture.
+Rid yourself of your aches and pains for good.
+For optimal results, complete the following seven postural exercises every day.

 1. Shoulder Blade Pinch

-- Sit or stand tall, with straight posture.
+- Sit or stand tall, with a straight posture.

 - Gently pinch your shoulder blades down and back.
 You don’t need to squeeze hard by any means, but the movement should open up your chest - it is a very small and slight movement.
 Also, make sure to avoid shrugging your shoulders.